 Kathy Penney was a permanent member of the Canadian Nuclear Safety Commission until her appointment as a Commissioner.
-She has over 25 years of regulatory, environmental, health and safety (HSE) experience in the public and private sectors, in Canada and Australia.
-Ms. Penney has expertise in environmental assessments, HSE assurance and compliance processes, the development of regulatory frameworks, quasi-judicial and federal government project hearings, and Indigenous consultation.
+She has over 25 years of regulatory, environmental, health and safety (HSE) experience in the public and private sectors.
+Ms. Penney has expertise in environmental assessments, HSE assurance and compliance processes, quasi-judicial and federal government project hearings, community consultation, and engagement with Indigenous peoples.
+Her career includes roles with Jacques Whitford, in Newfoundland and Labrador and in Western Canada, and with Royal Dutch Shell, both in Canada and in Australia.
+Recently she was on the Assessment Review Board for the Rocky View County.
 She holds a Master of Science from the University of British Columbia and a Bachelor of Science from the University of Toronto.
 Ms. Penney is a Pearson College scholar and holds an Executive Management Certificate from Queen’s University.

 Trena Grimoldby, Commissioner